-Under the import requirements of the Federal Government of Nigeria, in order to clear their goods, importers need to have the following documents for every consignment of regulated products issued by an International Accreditation Firms, such as Cotecna:
+Under the import requirements of the Federal Government of Nigeria, in order to clear their goods, importers need to have a Product Certificate (PC) and a SONCAP Certificate (SC) for every consignment of regulated products, issued by an International Accreditation Firms, such as Cotecna.

 The PC is required for the opening of the Form M, which is a document needed to pre-declare the goods to be imported in Nigeria.
 There are three types of PCs: the PC(U), for unregistered or unlicensed products; the PC(R), for registered products; the PC(L), for licensed products.

 The PC and the SC are therefore distinct certificates meant for different uses, at different stages in the importation process in Nigeria.
 To help better understand the SON certification process, below are some of the differences between both certificates, what they are used for and at what stage they are requested.

 |The product certificate (PC) is the first certificate issued during the certification process.
 It is used in the opening of the Form M to enable importation into Nigeria.||The SONCAP certificate (SC) is used to raise the PAAR for the clearance of goods from any Nigerian port.|